DinoChiesa/Apigee-CustomPolicy-RsaCrypto/README.md

 The Jar source code includes tests.

-If you edit policies offline, copy [the jar file for the custom policy](callout/target/edge-callout-rsa-crypto-20200912.jar)  to your apiproxy/resources/java directory.
-If you don't edit proxy bundles offline, upload that jar file into the API Proxy via the Edge API Proxy Editor .
+If you edit policies offline, copy [the jar file for the custom policy](callout/target/apigee-callout-rsa-crypto-20210409.jar)  to your apiproxy/resources/java directory.
+If you don't edit proxy bundles offline, upload that jar file into the API Proxy via the Apigee API Proxy Editor .

 ## Build Dependencies

-* Apigee Edge expressions v1.0
+* Apigee expressions v1.0
-* Apigee Edge message-flow v1.0
+* Apigee message-flow v1.0
 * Bouncy Castle 1.64

 These jars are specified in the pom.xml file.